HL7/case-reporting/source/pages/narrative-guidance.md

 A Reportability Response will also, when requested, be shared with the responsible PHAs (when they have not constructed it) for their internal use, so they understand what has been shared with clinical care, and to monitor/audit decision support algorithm effectiveness and implementation.
 When a condition is considered reportable to more than one PHA, the Reportability Response can be helpful in communicating reporting that has been done to other PHAs as well.

 ### Determination of Reportability
 Reportability indicates the quality or state of a possible case/event being reportable to one or more PHA.
-It does not, in itself, represent the clincial diagnosis of a possible condition nor the conclusion that a possible case/event fully meets a public health case defintion.
+It does not, in itself, represent the clinical diagnosis of a possible condition nor the conclusion that a possible case/event fully meets a public health case definition.
 Reportability is based on information at a given point of time and, resultantly, reportability status can change when additional or different information becomes available.
 Decision support systems that provide a determination of reportability of a possible condition produce results that may fall into a number of types.
 One or more of these reportability determinations may be present in the Reportability Response based on the possible condition(s) in the eICR being assessed.

 The values that can currently be used for the **Determination of Reportability** are described below.